davetron5000/naildrivin5.com-OLD/_posts/2011-12-19-methadone-the-awesome-cli-library.markdown

 end

 def some_other_helper_method

-puts "Starting program" if options[:verbose]
+end

 options = {}

 parser = OptionParser.new do |opts|
-  opts.banner 'My awesome app'
+  opts.banner = 'My awesome app'

   opts.on("-u USERNAME","--username","The username") do |user|
     options[:username] = user